Michael of Zahumlje

 Michael of Zahumlje (reign usually dated c.
 910–935), also known as Michael Višević (Serbo-Croatian: Mihailo Višević, Serbian Cyrillic: Михаило Вишевић) or rarely as Michael Vuševukčić, was a semi-independent, or independent Slavic ruler of Zahumlje, in present-day central Herzegovina and southern Croatia, who flourished in the early part of the 10th century.
 Prince Michael of Zahumlje had a common boundary with the Serbia and probably with the Kingdom of Croatia, but was an ally of Bulgaria.
-He was nevertheless able to maintain independent rule throughout at least a good part of his reign.
+He was nevertheless able to maintain independent rule throughout at least a majority of his reign.

 Michael came into territorial conflict with Petar of Serbia, who expand his power to the province of Narenta or Pagania, west from the Neretva River.
-To eliminate the threat, Michael warned his ally, the Bulgarian Tsar Simeon I, about the alliance between Peter and Symeon's enemy, the Byzantine Empire.
-Symeon attacked Serbia and captured Peter, who later died in prison.
+To eliminate the threat, Michael warned his ally, the Bulgarian Tsar Simeon I, about the alliance between Petar and Symeon's enemy, the Byzantine Empire.
+Symeon attacked Serbia and captured Petar, who later died in prison.

 Michael was mentioned together with Tomislav of Croatia in Pope John X's letter of 925.
-In that same year, he participated in the first council of Split, something that some historians have taken as evidence of Zahumlje being a vassal of Croatia.
-In any case, Michael, with grand titles of the Byzantine court as anthypatos and patrician (patrikios), remained ruler of Zahumlje through the 940s, while maintaining good relations with the Pope.
+In that same year, he participated in the first council of Split, which some historians have taken as evidence of Zahumlje being a vassal of Croatia.
+Regardless, Michael, with grand titles of the Byzantine court as anthypatos and patrician (patrikios), remained ruler of Zahumlje through the 940s, while maintaining good relations with the Pope.